Dividend tax: History

-In the United States, the Revenue Act of 1913 and 16th Amendment created a federal personal income tax of 1% with additional surtaxes of 1–5%, and exempted dividends from the general income tax but not the surtaxes which applied above the $20,000 level.
+In the United States, the Revenue Act of 1913, authorized via the 16th Amendment, created a federal personal income tax of 1% with additional surtaxes of 1–5%, and exempted dividends from the general income tax but not the surtaxes which applied above the $20,000 level.
 This was to avoid the double taxation of income as there was a 1% corporate tax as well.
 After 1936, dividends were again subject to the ordinary income tax, but from 1954–1983 there were various exemptions and credits, taxing dividends at a lower rate.
-The 2003 tax cuts created a new category of qualified dividend that was taxed at the lower long-term capital gains rate instead of the ordinary income rate.
+Following this, there was an eighteen-year period (1985-2003) in which dividends were fully taxed at an individual's income tax bracket.
+During this period, the top tax bracket ranged between 28% and 50%.
+However, in 2003 former president George W. Bush enacted the Jobs and Growth Tax Relief Reconciliation Act of 2003, which changed tax rates significantly.
+These 2003 tax cuts created a new category of qualified dividend that was taxed at the lower long-term capital gains rate instead of the ordinary income rate.

+The current tax rate on dividends in the United States is 20% for taxpayers in the top income tax bracket, and 15% for taxpayers in the lower income tax brackets.
+There are also special rules for qualified dividends, which are dividends that are paid by companies that have met certain requirements.
+Qualified dividends are taxed at a lower rate of 0%, 15%, or 20%, depending on the taxpayer's income.

+The history of dividend taxation outside the US is just as varied as it is in the US.
+Here is a brief overview of dividend taxation in some major countries: